tdkehoe/Firebase-Tutorial/Firebase_Principles.md

 ## A Short History of Websites

-Firebase is a NoSQL cloud database service.
-Storing your data in the cloud has become popular for a variety of reasons.
 To explain the advantages of Firebase, allow me to walk through my twenty years of building websites.
-In the 1990s we built static websites by hand-coding HTML.
-The World Wide Web (WWW) enabled users to look up information but websites weren't interactive.
-The browser sent an _HTTP request_ to the server, which served an HTML file to the browser, and the browser rendered the HTML code for the user to see.
+In the 1990s we built _static_ websites by hand-coding HTML.
+World Wide Web (WWW) users  could look up information but websites weren't interactive.
+The browser sent an _HTTP request_ to the server, which served an HTML file to the browser, and the browser displayed the HTML code for the user to see.
 Then the user clicked a link, which sent another HTTP request to the server for another webpage, and so on.

-In 1999 I wrote the first documentation for using a new language called Personal Home Page (PHP) with a new database called MySQL.
-My documentation became the most popular and highest-rated download from the website DevShed.com.
-Being able to connect a database to your HTML enabled developers to make interactive websites, e.g., a dating website where users could make profiles.
-Soon the WWW was dominated by websites where users put stuff into databases, e.g., MySpace.com and Facebook.com.
-We wrote static HTML webpages with inserted PHP code that got data to fill in spaces on the webpage, such as a user's name or picture.
-The browser sent an HTTP request to the server, which ran PHP, Java, or another programming language to translate the HTTP requests into SQL queries.
-The data filled in the spaces of a static webpage with dynamic content, then served it to the browser.
+In 1999 I wrote the first documentation for using a new language called Personal Home Page (PHP) with a new(ish) database called MySQL.
+My documentation became the most popular and highest-rated download from DevShed.com.
+Connecting a database to your HTML made websites _interactive_, i.e., users could write or upload stuff that other users could then search or read,  e.g., a dating website where users could make profiles and search other members' profiles.

+In interactive websites, the browser sent an HTTP request to the server, as usual.
+The HTML pages had blocks of PHP code that accessed the database to fill in the blocks with data such as text or images.
+The server then rendered the page into HTML and served it to the browser.

 The next step was _dynamic websites_, in which a database retrieved parts of a website and assembled the parts into webpages.
 No longer did webmasters have to write HTML.
 Instead we used _content management systems_ (CMS) such as WordPress.
 A blogger could set up a complex website by plugging in modules, with little or no coding knowledge.
 With Ruby on Rails (RoR) developers could spin up a website in hours instead of weeks, plugging in modules for almost anything.